-Escape of the city life to this historical and natural retreat.
-A UNESCO World Heritage Site, Al-Ahsa’s blanket of green palm trees give such a peaceful atmosphere.
+Escape the city life to this historical and natural retreat.
+A UNESCO World Heritage Site, Al-Ahsa’s blanket of green palm trees gives such a peaceful atmosphere.
 With a thick blanket of 30 million palm trees, clearing your mind is a guarantee and don’t forget to try the famous Khalas dates which grow in the oasis.

 The United Arab Emirates (The UAE)